Leonard scores 33 as Clippers beat Bulls 125-106 - WHIZ News

 Leonard finished three points shy of a season high set two nights earlier at Minnesota.
 He scored 16 points in the third quarter to help Los Angeles stretch a four-point lead to 12.

+“Kawhi, when he gets it going, it’s hard to stop him,” teammate Ivica Zubac said.
+“He’s hitting those contested shots like there’s no defense.
+He gets the ball so high.
+It seems like defense doesn’t affect him.
+When he gets it going, we’re a tough team to beat.”

-Morris scored 15 of his 20 points in the fourth, and Lou Williams added 11 of his 17 in the final quarter.
-The Clippers won their second straight after losing two in a row.
+Morris scored 15 points in the fourth, hitting five 3-pointers, and finished 6 of 8 from beyond the arc.
+Williams added 11 points in the final quarter, and the Clippers won their second straight after losing two in a row.

 The Bulls cooled off after setting a franchise-record with 25 3-pointers in a win over New Orleans on Wednesday, making 12 of 32.